-\ Thickness Exponential Decrease (in meters): scaling distance of the negative exponential distribution which rules the decreasing of deposits thickness away from the channel.
-The deposited thickness is thus 37%, 14% and 5% of the maximum thickness, respectively at one, two or three times this scaling distance from the channel.
+\ Thickness Exponential Decrease (in meters): scaling distance of the negative exponential distribution which rules the decreasing of deposits thickness (and grain size) away from the channel.
+The deposited thickness (and grain size) is thus 37%, 14% and 5% of the maximum thickness (maximum grain size), respectively at one, two or three times this scaling distance from the channel.
+The maximum thickness of the aggradation is the "Thickness" parameter above.
+The maximum grain size is the coarsest class used for the Levee lithofacies (see §3.8)